vicarsen/operating-systems/chapters/compute/threads/drills/tasks/sum-array-bugs/README.md

 # Wait for It

 The process that spawns all the others and subsequently calls `waitpid` to wait for them to finish can also get their return codes.
-Update the code in `chapters/compute/threads/drills/tasks/sum-array-bugs/support/seg-fault/sum_array_processes.c` and modify the call to `waitpid` to obtain and investigate this return code.
+Update the code in `sum-array-bugs/support/seg-fault/sum_array_processes.c` (or `chapters/compute/threads/drills/tasks/sum-array-bugs/support/seg-fault/sum_array_processes.c` if you are working directly in the repository) and modify the call to `waitpid` to obtain and investigate this return code.
 Display an appropriate message if one of the child processes returns an error.

 Remember to use the appropriate [macros](https://linux.die.net/man/2/waitpid) for handling the `status` variable that is modified by `waitpid()`, as it is a bit-field.